carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 We want to train our model for 10 epochs:

 ```
-# fit the pooling model
-#history_pool = model_pool.fit(train_images, train_labels, epochs=10, validation_data=(val_images, val_labels))
+history_intro = model_intro.fit(train_images, train_labels,
+                                epochs = 10,
+                                validation_data = (val_images, val_labels),
+                                batch_size = 32)
 ```

-As we saw in the previous episode, the fit method returns a history object that has a history attribute with the training loss and potentially other metrics per training epoch.
+The `batch_size` parameter defaults to 32.
+The **batch size** is an important hyperparameter that determines the number of training samples processed together before updating the model's parameters during each iteration (or mini-batch) of training.

+Note we are also creating a new variable `history_intro` to capture the history of the training in order to extract metrics we will use for model evaluation.

-Note there are other arguments we could use to fit our model, see the documentation for [fit method].
+There are other arguments we could use to fit our model, see the documentation for [fit method].

-:::::::::::::::::::::::::::::::::::::: callout
+::::::::::::::::::::::::::::::::::::::::: spoiler

+### WANT TO KNOW MORE: Batch size

 ChatGPT

-Batch size

-The batch size is an important hyperparameter that determines the number of training samples processed together before updating the model's parameters during each iteration (or mini-batch) of training.
 The choice of batch size can have various implications, and there are situations where using different batch sizes can be beneficial.

 **Large Datasets and Memory Constraints**: If you have a large dataset and limited memory, using a smaller batch size can help fit the data into memory during training.
 This allows you to train larger models or use more complex architectures that might not fit with larger batch sizes.